abhiwand/atk/python/intelanalytics/doc/source/ds_intellij.rst

     ::
         Successful ping to Intel Analytics at http://localhost:9099/info

-#)  Next we recommend looking at the included examples
+#)  Next take a look at the included examples